wulfland/GitHubBootcamp/README.md

 # GitHub Bootcamp - Workshop

+Repo for the `GitHub Bootcamp` 1-day Workshop from @wulfland.

 ## 👉 Introduction

 GitHub is more than just source control.
 It is a complete DevOps solution that can help you to accelerate your entire development process – from idea to production.
 In this practical boot camp, you’ll get to know all parts of GitHub and you’ll learn all tricks to get you an effective start.